AshleyThew/mongodb-loader/README.md

 - **Velocity** - Modern, high-performance proxy server
 - **Sponge** - Plugin platform for Minecraft servers

+## Installation for Server Owners

+MongoDB Loader is a library plugin that other plugins depend on to connect to MongoDB databases.
+If you have plugins that require MongoDB Loader, follow these steps:

+1. Download the latest `mongodb-loader-<version>.jar` from the [releases page](https://github.com/AshleyThew/mongodb-loader/releases).

+2. Copy the JAR file to your server's plugins directory:

+   - **Bukkit/Spigot/Paper**: Copy to `plugins/` directory
+   - **BungeeCord**: Copy to `plugins/` directory
+   - **Velocity**: Copy to `plugins/` directory
+   - **Sponge**: Copy to `mods/` directory

+3. Start your server.
+The plugin will automatically detect the platform and load the appropriate implementation.

+4. Install any plugins that depend on MongoDB Loader.

+**Note**: MongoDB Loader is a dependency plugin - it doesn't add any gameplay features by itself.
+It provides MongoDB database connectivity for other plugins that need it.

+---

+## Developer Documentation

+The following sections are for plugin developers who want to use MongoDB Loader in their projects.

 ## Adding as a Dependency to Your Plugin

 To use MongoDB Loader in your own plugin, add the following to your plugin configuration: